-The project aims to develop content that is reflective of the Primary Curriculum for English, and informed by relevant education research.
-The team will be working with Dr Becky Parry and the School of Education at the University of Sheffield to ensure the project is informed by recent research and education policy, curriculum and practice.
+Their project, Storyland, provided children with the chance to create a narrative from assets and stories they chose themselves.
+Accessibility and inclusivity were key priorities of the project and content was developed that was reflective of the Primary Curriculum for English and informed by relevant education research.
+Dr Becky Parry, from the School of Education at the University of Sheffield, ensured the project was informed by relevant research and education policy, curriculum and practice.